cloudfoundry-attic/cf-release/example_manifests/README.md

 - Click "Edit"
 - Fill in a new route
   - Distination: 0.0.0.0/0
-  - Target: Select the NAT instance from the list
+  - Target: Select the NAT Gateway from the list
 - Click "Save"

 - Click on "Elastic IPs" from the VPC Dashboard